Stuart-Mouse/lead-sheets/notes.md

         we actually typecheck fully before evaluating, so uh, yeah..

+Consider creating some conditional assignment operator like `?=` for assigning to / declaring  an Any
+    main reason for such a thing would be to make it easier to use some arbitrary expression on LHS, such as virtual members and, so that we can declare something with the implicit understanding that its type could change later if we did this, would need to come up with some other way of marking malleable literals

 ## Implementing builtin casts

 There's no reason we should be using some ridiculous dynamic cast for all casts in lead sheets